61l65x/wirelescanner/README.md

 # Wirelescanner
-## Works on the raspberrys to !

 Bluai is a C multi-threaded program designed to perform various Bluetooth-related tasks concurrently.
-It's divided into three main threads:
+It's divided into three main threads for now more coming!

 + Arguments "wifi" to turn wifi scan on!
 + Default the wifi scan is off only scans bluetoothdevices